5-Day short break on MAUI

 Departure

-Find time to visit one of Maui’s best beaches for a final farewell, or just enjoy an ocean side brunch raising a glass to return to Hawaii again, as soon as possible.
+Encourage your clients to visit one of Maui’s best beaches for a final farewell, or simply enjoy an oceanside brunch raising a glass to their next return to Hawaii.

 If you have questions, or are interested in booking